 Thirteen credits fulfill the SCP Certificate portion of the requirements of the MPS degree.
-In the requirements listed below, the categories reflect the CRPO Entry to Practice Competency (EPC) priorities for Registered Psychotherapists4.
+In the requirements listed below, the categories reflect the CRPO Entry to Practice Competency (EPC) priorities for Registered Psychotherapists6.
 To graduate, students must demonstrate all CRPO competencies at the entry-to-practice level.

 The following chart includes the course name and number as well as the number of contact hours.
-Please see the TST course listings for links to specific syllabi after March 1.
+Please see the TST course listings and contact colleges direct for specific syllabi after March 1.
 The syllabi detail the CRPO competencies addressed in the course.
 Not all courses are offered every semester nor every academic year.

+Notes:

-Note: Course codes below ending in H are 1 X 0.5 FCE and course codes ending in Y are 2 X 0.5 FCE.
+- Course codes below ending in H are 1 X 0.5 FCE and course codes ending in Y are 2 X 0.5 FCE. - Courses that are to be counted towards the SCP certificate in CPRO categories 1-7 are required to be 36 contact hours (i.e. 3-hour courses over a 12-week semester or equivalent).

-Requirements for the MPS, SCP Cert. by category5 (please see Appendix IV)
+Requirements for the MPS, SCP Cert. by category7